jonasbohmann/democraciv-discord-bot/README.md

 an API key for the YouTube Data v3 API from Google.
 [This](https://developers.google.com/youtube/v3) has more information on how to get one.

 You can configure everything else that is YouTube related in the `config.py`.

-If you do not want to use the YouTube announcements feature, you have to set `YOUTUBE_ENABLED` in the `config.py` to `False`.

 ##  Modules